kamildzi/EEsync/README.md

 # EEsync
-EEsync - easy solution for encrypted backups (based on rsync and EncFS)
+EEsync - easy solution for encrypted backups (based on rsync and EncFS).

 # Requirements
-- rsync 3.2.7 or higher
+- rsync
-- EncFS 1.9.5 or hidher
+- EncFS
 - Python 3.10 or higher

 # How to start